December 2018, updated July 2021

 No programming is required to use the Keyboard, but it is possible to call certain functions

 to interact with the keyboard through your own scripts (the list of features is at the end of this page).

 The keyboard supports single-line and multi-line text, with as many lines as you’d like.

-There are two more panels for symbols and numbers:
+There is a SHIFT button for capitals, and there are two more panels for symbols and numbers:

-To quickly change the colours/materials of the keys, simply edit the Materials in the Resources folder.
+To quickly change the look of the keys, edit the ‘Keyboard Keys’ material.

-To set a default text, type it into the ‘Default Text’ textbox in the Keyboard settings.
+To set a default text (and optional multi-line count), type it in the ‘Default Text Lines’ textbox in the Keyboard settings.

-Bool – Check if keyboard is currently visible.
+– Check if keyboard is currently visible (bool)

 – Get or set keyboard out text lines (array)